WHO IS ARNAB GOSWAMI?

 2. Challenging the legality of his arrest;

-3. Seeking quashing of the charges against him pertaining to the 2018 case;
+3. Seeking quashing of the charges against him about the 2018 case;

 The Bench of Justices S.S.
 Shinde and M.S.
 Karnik on 9th November 2020 passed an order: